Date: Wednesday 30th August

-A detailed understanding of the structure and function of the wrist and hand provides an important basis for examination and management in hand therapy.
-In this 2-hour workshop we will explore the clinically relevant anatomy of the wrist and hand in the context of the entire upper limb, using a variety of resources including prosections, plastinated specimens/slices, bones and models.
+A detailed understanding of the structure and function of the upper limb provides an important basis for examination and management in hand therapy.
+In this 2-hour workshop we will explore the clinically relevant anatomy of the upper limb, using a variety of resources including prosections, plastinated specimens/slices, bones and models.

-- Describe the anatomy and function of the bones and joints of the wrist and hand, including key ligaments, intra-articular structures, and the carpal tunnel
+- Describe the anatomy and function of the bones and joints of the upper limb including key ligaments and intra-articular structures

-- Identify the extrinsic and intrinsic muscles of the wrist and hand, and discuss their actions and innervation
+- Revise the anatomy of muscles of the upper limb, and discuss their actions and innervation

-- Discuss the anatomical relationships between the musculoskeletal and neurovascular structures in the wrist and hand, in the context of their function
+- Discuss the anatomical relationships between the musculoskeletal and neurovascular structures in shoulder, elbow, wrist and hand, in the context of their function.

 Each workshop is limited to 25 people